dianfajar/danaoira.github.io/_posts/2017-06-08-scatterplot-walkthrough-wealth-health-of-nations.md

 From there, it's simply filling out all the default values.

-I group them by x and y values under each section.
-I was thinking of doing all x's and then all y's, but this was easier for me to maintain sequentially.
+The values x and y are grouped together under each section.
+I was thinking of doing all x's and then all y's, but this was easier to maintain sequentially.

 This is what the template looks like filled in with default methods.
 Values for variables and methods must be filled in.